New sketch in ‘Doodler’ serial killer case from 1970s released

 Police in San Francisco on Wednesday released a new sketch in the decades-old case of a suspected serial killer who targeted gay men in the 1970s and announced a $100,000 reward for anyone who can provide information leading to the identification of the suspect.

-He is suspected in at least five homicides of gay, white men between January 1974 and June 1975, San Francisco Police Commander Craig McCracken said Wednesday at a news conference.
+He is suspected in at least five homicides of gay, white men between January 1974 and June 1975, San Francisco police said Wednesday at a news conference.

-"These homicides that occurred in San Francisco at the time, were gripping the community and there were many questions about why the victims were targeted," he said.
+He met his targets at gay clubs and restaurants in the city, police said, and he often had sex with them before attacking them, according to NBC Bay Area.

 The bodies of four victims were found on Ocean Beach, a fifth at Golden Gate Park.